-The VRDN-003 Phase 1 clinical study showed VRDN-003 to have a prolonged half-life of 40 to 50 days, which is four to five times that of its parent molecule, VRDN-001.
-Because of the similarities between the VRDN-001 and VRDN-003 antibodies, we expect VRDN-003 to have similar clinical responses at the exposure levels of

-VRDN-001 that led to robust clinical activity in its Phase 2 clinical trial in TED.
-Further, pharmacokinetic modeling of VARDN-003 predicted that exposure levels of VARDN-003 could be achieved that are equivalent to exposure levels of VARDN-001 that produced clinically meaningful results with multiple dosing regimens of VARDN-003, i.e., subcutaneous injection every two, four, or eight weeks.
-Based on these results, we expect to initiate a global pivotal program with VARDN-003 in mid-2024, with planned trials in both active and chronic TED patients.
+The VRDN-003 phase 1 clinical study showed VRDN-003 to have a prolonged half-life of 40 to 50 days, which is four to five times that of veligrotug.
+Because of the healthy volunteer data and the similarities between the veligrotug and VRDN-003 antibodies, we expect VRDN-003 to have similar clinical responses at the exposure levels of veligrotug that led to robust clinical activity in its clinical trials to date in TED.
+Further, pharmacokinetic modeling of VRDN-003 based on the healthy volunteer data predicted that exposure levels of VRDN-003 could be achieved that are equivalent to exposure levels of veligrotug that produced clinically meaningful results with multiple dosing regimens of VRDN-003, i.e., subcutaneous injection every two, four, or eight weeks.
+We are advancing our VRDN-003 program, including the initiation of two global phase 3 clinical trials for VRDN-003 in August 2024: REVEAL-1 and REVEAL-2 in active and chronic TED, respectively.
+Both studies will evaluate subcutaneous VRDN-003 administered every four weeks or every eight weeks and will assess outcomes versus placebo.
+We also anticipate that the program will include a safety study to complete a 300 patient standard safety database (to include patients from the REVEAL-1 and REVEAL-2 trials), and we expect that it will also include the required development to have an auto-injector device available at the time of commercial launch, if approved.
+We anticipate topline data for REVEAL-1 and REVEAL-2 in the first half of 2026, and we anticipate submitting a BLA for VRDN-003 for the treatment of TED by the end of 2026.

-In addition to developing therapies for TED, we are also developing a portfolio of engineered anti-FcRn inhibitors, including VARDN-006 and VARDN-008.
+In addition to developing therapies for TED, we have also prioritized developing a portfolio of engineered anti-FcRn inhibitors, including VRDN-006 and VRDN-008.
 FcRn inhibitors have the potential to treat a broad array of autoimmune diseases, representing a possible significant commercial market opportunity.
-Our multi-pronged engineering approach has resulted in a portfolio of FcRn-targeting molecules that leverage the clinically and commercially validated mechanism of FcRn inhibition while potentially addressing the limitations of current agents such as incomplete IgG suppression, safety, and inconvenience of dosing.
+Our multi-pronged engineering approach has resulted in a portfolio of FcRn-targeting molecules that leverage the clinically and commercially validated mechanism of FcRn inhibition while potentially addressing the limitations of current agents such as incomplete immunoglobulin G ("IgG") suppression, safety, and inconvenience of dosing.

-VARDN-006 is a FcRn-targeting Fc fragment, and in non-human primate studies, demonstrated specificity for blocking FcRn-IgG interactions while not showing decreases in albumin or increases in LDL levels, which are known potential side effects associated with certain full-length monoclonal anti-FcRn antibodies.
-In our head-to-head non-human primate studies, VARDN-006 demonstrated comparable potency and IgG lowering to Vyvgart® (efgartigimod), the current standard of care in FcRn inhibition, as well as a similar safety profile.
-We plan to file an IND for VARDN-006 by the end of 2024 and expect healthy volunteer data for VARDN-006 in the second half of 2025.
-VARDN-008 is a novel, first-in-class FcRn inhibitor that aims to pair IgG suppression with extended half-life technology, potentially enabling deeper and more durable suppression of IgG than existing anti-FcRn therapies.
+VRDN-006 is a FcRn-targeting Fc fragment, and in non-human primate studies, demonstrated specificity for blocking FcRn-IgG interactions while not showing decreases in albumin or increases in LDL levels, which are known potential side effects associated with certain full-length anti-FcRn monoclonal antibodies.
+In our head-to-head non-human primate studies, VRDN-006 demonstrated comparable potency and IgG reductions to efgartigimod, which is the current standard of care in FcRn inhibition, as well as a similar safety profile.
+We plan to file an IND for VRDN-006 by the end of 2024 and expect healthy volunteer data for VRDN-006 in the second half of 2025.
+VRDN-008 is a novel, potential first-in-class FcRn inhibitor that aims to pair IgG suppression with extended half-life technology, potentially enabling deeper and more durable suppression of IgG than existing anti-FcRn therapies.
 Both molecules are designed to be convenient, self-administered, subcutaneous products.